A step-by-step guide to launching a high-performance WordPress site on Google Cloud Platform (GCP) using WordOps.

 - Update the A record for your domain to the external IP you just reserved

-Once domain A record is updated, you can access WordPress site with the domain you used with EasyEngine command.
-In my example – http://techpostal.com
+Once domain A record is updated, you can access the WordPress site with the domain you used with the WordOps command.
+In my example – http://geekflarelab.com

 Performing Load Test

-Let’s see how newly setup WordPress site on Google Cloud Platform performs.
-Before doing a speed test, I will install a theme by Tagdiv as mentioned earlier.
+Let’s see how the newly setup WordPress site on Google Cloud Platform performs.
+Before doing a speed test, I will install a theme by Tagdiv, as mentioned earlier.

-This is not necessary but just to ensure I have some post/media files to simulate real-site scenario.
+This is not necessary, but to ensure I have some post/media files to simulate the real-site scenario.

-So as you can see techpostal.com is ready on GCP.
+So as you can see, geekflarelab.com is ready on GCP.

-There are multiple ways to do performance benchmarking, and one of the easiest ways is to do from a cloud.
+There are multiple ways to perform benchmarking, and one of the easiest ways is to do it from a cloud.
 I used Loader.io to put a load for 100 to 500 users for a one-minute duration, and the results are:

-I know this is basic WordPress setup and require to install additional plugins, add security, SSL certificate, etc. in a production environment.
-But that would increase the load time by few percentage.
+I know this is a basic WordPress setup and require installing additional plugins, add security, SSL certificate, etc. in a production environment.
+But that would increase the load time by a few percentages.